zhumingcheng697/NYU-Grade-Checker/README.md

     ```

 3. Configure either [`config.json`](#how-to-configure-configjson) or [`credential.txt`](#how-to-configure-credentialtxt).

    > The only way to customize the interval at which the program checks for new grades is through [`config.json`](#how-to-configure-configjson).

-   > If you have set up `config.json` correctly, `credential.txt` will be ignored even if it has been set up differently.
+   > If you have set up `config.json` correctly, `credential.txt` will be ignored even if it has been set up.

 4. Run the script `nyu-grade-checker.js`.